mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/setting-up-sdk.mdx

 ## How to implement your connector

-The heart of the connection process is the `WallectConnect` class.
+The heart of the connection process is the `WalletConnect` class.
 It stores connection metadata and provides actions to start, finish, and pause a connection according to an application state. `WallectConnect` doesn’t extend `MonoBehaviour` — you need to implement your own `MonoBehaviour` class over it.

 ### Create connection

-To connect, you have, first, to call `Connect()` and then make sure to call the methods `OnApplicationPause()`, `Update()`, and `Quit()` in the same sequence they have been called by the Unity events in `WalletConnectUnityMonoAdapter`.
+To connect, you have, first, to call `Connect()` and then make sure to call the methods `OnApplicationPause()`, `Update()`, and `Quit()` in the same sequence as they are called by the Unity events in `WalletConnectUnityMonoAdapter`.

 ```c plus
 public class WalletConnectMonoBehaviourUsageExample : MonoBehaviour